mobilewebup/django-tel/README.txt

   python setup.py install

-Or just copy the src/tel directory into the Python path.
+Or just copy the src/tel directory into the Python path or django apps directory.

 USAGE